Climate Resiliency: Design Reference Guide for New Developments in Boston, Massachusetts

 The Boston Environment Department developed this Reference Guide to help developers comply with the Resilient Design Checklist required by updates to Article 80 of Boston's Zoning Code and the Green Building Standards required by amendments to Article 37 of the City's Zoning Code.
 The Reference Guide helps developers evaluate the project site and design conditions, identify mitigation and adaptation strategies to incorporate into the project design, and access resources to help comply with the City's resilience and green building design requirements.

-[Note: (Feb-June 2019) The BPDA website housing Climate Resilience resources is currently under maintenance and the linked report is not accessible.
+[Note: (Feb-July 2019) The BPDA website housing Climate Resilience resources is currently under maintenance and the linked report is not accessible.
 We will update this resource entry with a proper URL once available.
 In the meantime, please enjoy this comprehensive resource summary]

 The Reference Guide includes the following sections: